 While for 5GS, it is stored as following:

-Figure 6.4.3.4.0-2
+Figure 6.4.3.4.0-2: Storage of PGW-C+SMF and APN/DNN with UE camping in 5GS in single registration mode

-Figure 6.4.3.4.0-2 Storage of PGW-C+SMF and APN/DNN with UE camping in 5GS in single registration modeFor handover procedures in dual registration mode, the information needs to be stored in different records of the EPS UDR.
+For handover procedures in dual registration mode, the information needs to be stored in different records of the EPS UDR.
 The UE will remain registered/attached to the two system simultaneously with valid subscription data for both systems at the same time.
 Moving sessions between systems remains a UE implementation option.

 6.4.3.4.1 5GS to EPS with N26